Marcel van den Berg has a multidisciplinary practice, which is influenced by sociocultural realities and happenings, past and present.

 This resulted in several pop up restaurants, where he alongside a gang of affiliated artists, chefs and makers served dinners for groups up to 100 people.

-For van den Berg all these practices operate on the same level of importance.
-The choice to use cinnamon, red paint or a beat by Dre.
+For van den Berg the choice to use cinnamon, red paint or a beat by Dre operates on the same level of importance.